AlphaScript-M/Development/README.md

     - HSL - hue, saturation and lightness
     - hexadecimal notation - represented by "#"
 - **Registration Form** - that will take user input
+- **Survey Form** - This is a Simple Survey Form that takes user input.
+HTML and CSS are used.